GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 - Click on `Plugins`
 - Click on `+ ADD PLUGIN` button
 - You will see `Gluu OIDC & UMA PEP` title and `+` icon in pop-up.
 - Click on the `+` icon and it will show the below form.
-Add the ACR expression as in below screenshots.
+Add the ACR expression as in the below screenshots.
     - `OTP` stepped-up auth for path `/payments/??`
     - `auth_ldap_server` authentication for all other paths.
 Check [here](../../plugin/gluu-openid-connect-uma-pep/#dynamic-url-base-acrs-stepped-up-authentication) for more details about ACR expressions.